Welcome to Stack the Miles!

 Cooperstown Bucket List for Tournament Baseball Families

 A Cooperstown tournament week looks very different from a typical family vacation.
-When one child is playing baseball all week, most days revolve around game schedules, team activities, and long hours at the fields.
-That doesn’t leave much room for a traditional itinerary, and that’s okay.
-As we prepare for our Cooperstown tournament, I’ve found…
+When one child is playing baseball all week, days revolve around game schedules, team activities, and long hours at the fields.
+Instead of a traditional sightseeing itinerary, this Cooperstown bucket list is organized around how families actually spend their time during tournament week:…

 -